Jam-Productions in association with ILLUME presents: HALAL FEST 2.0

 InshaAllah next time we will be much better prepared and will make sure to not only have more Halal Food Vendors, but also more space for people to sit and eat, as well as more activities for children and families to enjoy.
 Halal Fest 2.0 will be Bigger and Better, InshaAllah!

 America’s Largest Halal Food & Eid Festival aka “Halal Fest” is a collaborative event organized by a group of American Muslims from various different backgrounds and ethnicities who have one thing in common: Their love of great food!

 What is “Halal”?
 You can read below for the full details, but basically, like what “Kosher” food is for Jews, “Halal” Food is for Muslims.
 It means the meat has been blessed and is considered pure and lawful for Muslims to consume.

-This is the first Halal Food & Eid Festival in California and will include a wide variety of different cuisine from around the world including Indian, Pakistani, Middle Eastern, Arab, Mediterranean, African as well as American
+This will be the Second Halal Food & Eid Festival in California and will include a wide variety of different cuisine from around the world including Indian, Pakistani, Middle Eastern, Arab, Mediterranean, African as well as American

 There will also be a large bazaar featuring vendors selling a wide variety of items such as clothing, jewelry, gifts, toys and artwork from around the Muslim world.